What is telehealth, and what is it used for?

 Cost of specialist medical devices

-You’ll also need to consider the cost of using specialist medical devices within your practice, as these are often required (depending on your discipline), and can elevate the quality of your services, as well as increase health outcomes.
+You'll also need to consider the cost of using specialist medical devices within your practice, as these are often required (depending on your discipline), can elevate the quality of your services, and increase health outcomes.
 The good thing about medical devices in telehealth is that they are highly scalable and can accommodate the needs and size of your business.
 You never have to buy more than what is necessary, as you can just add on additional devices as you begin to expand.

 Costs of designing and mobility